You were sleeping with married man: Angel and Maria fight on BBNaija reunion

 - The Big Brother Naija reunion kicked up a notch when Angel and Maria decided to drag each other over what they have done with men

-- Maria pointed out that Angel was in even man's public and private business in the house to which Angel pointed out that everyone knew the kind of person she was
+- Maria pointed out that Angel was in every man's public and private business in the house to which the latter pointed out that everyone knew the kind of person she was

 - Angel's comeback was the fact that Maria was dragged publicly for following a married man who she is still reportedly with